 6.0 OTHER APPROVALS

-The Proponent will obtain all necessary approvals required at the time of decommissioning from the appropriate government and regulatory bodies.
-Existing permits and approvals, which may be required at the time of decommissioning, are provided in Table 6.1.
+The Proponent will obtain all necessary approvals in effect at the time from appropriate government and regulatory bodies.
+Existing permits and approvals, which may be required at the time of decommissioning, are provided in Table 6-1.